-Less spacious than primary competitors; flat third-row seats; mechanically identical Dodge Grand Caravan is far cheaper; optional touchscreen is becoming dated
+Less spacious than primary competitors; flat third-row seats; the mechanically identical Dodge Grand Caravan is far cheaper; interior is starting to feel dated

-The 2014 Chrysler Town & Country is offered in four trim levels -- Touring, Touring L, Limited and S.
+The 2015 Chrysler Town & Country is offered in six trim levels: LX, Touring, Town & Country S, Touring-L, Limited and Limited Platinum.

-The sporty Town & Country S ($33,000) features sporty body accents such as darkened headlamp bezels, black chrome grille, 17-in polished alloy wheels with painted pockets and more.
-The S model's interior is rendered in all-black with Torino leather seats with the letter S embroidered on the seat backs, as well as contrast stitching, piano-black trim and a black headliner.
+The sporty Town & Country S ($35,000) features sporty body accents such as darkened head-lamp bezels, a black chrome grille, 17-in polished alloy wheels with painted pockets and more.
+The S model's interior is rendered in all black with Torino leather seats that have the letter S embroidered on the seatbacks, as well as contrast stitching, piano-black trim and a black headliner.
 It comes with a performance suspension.
-It is available only in black, white, dark red or dark silver exterior colors.
+It is only available in black, white, dark-red or dark-silver exterior colors.

-Note that many of the fancier models' features are optional on lesser T&C models.
+Note that many of the fancier models' features are optional on lesser Town & Country models.

-Honda Odyssey -- The Honda Odyssey boasts an impressive technology suite and comfy accommodations, but its dull dynamics and odd styling are question marks.
+2016 Honda Odyssey -- The Honda Odyssey boasts an impressive technology suite and comfy accommodations, but its dull dynamics and odd styling present question marks.
 Few minivans, however, offer the sort of interior flexibility and ergonomic usefulness that characterize the Odyssey.

 2016 Kia Sedona -- The recently redesigned Kia Sedona is an excellent new minivan that offers a long list of available features and a flexible, practical interior for a reasonable price.
 As minivans go, it's among the best.